Major reasons to serve this airport

 - Depending on the route growth in question, airlines may be eligible for various additional backing, both financial as well as in terms of advertising.

 Tbilisi Airport is the largest airport of Georgia along with Batumi Airport (also operated by the TAV Airports) – are the only airports in Georgia.
 Together the airports serve a catchment of 6 million.
 All the main cities of Georgia are in the catchment area of these two airports, especially Tbilisi’s.

 - 30 minutes to city centre by taxi.

 - 60 minutes to city centre by bus.

 - Available modes of transportation to city centre: train, bus and taxi.

 Under-served freight opportunities and other economic impact factors

-Commanding a strategic position with easy access to sea-air transportation centres, railway and trucking networks, Tbilisi Airport has all the potential necessary to become the cargo distribution centre of the Caucasian region.
+Commanding a strategic position with easy access to sea-air transportation centers, railway and trucking networks, Tbilisi Airport has all the potential necessary to become the cargo distribution center of the Caucasian region.

 Infrastructure & Operations:

 - Terminals: One terminal; entirely reconstructed in February 2007 at the same time as provision of a car park, improvements to apron, taxiway, and runway and coinciding with the acquisition of new ground handling equipment.